andrew/ultimate-awesome/README.md

 - [awesome-emergent-languages](https://github.com/vermashresth/awesome-emergent-languages) - Paper Reading in Neural Emergent Communication Literature.
 - [survey](https://github.com/worldbench/survey) - 3D and 4D World Modeling: A Survey.
 - [awesome-chatgpt-with-ai](https://github.com/xirong/awesome-chatgpt-with-ai) - Some materials collected during personal study of AI LLM such as ChatGPT, including a series of prompts with good performance on the internet. 个人学习 chatGPT 等 AI 大模型过程中收集的资料.
-- [awesome-machine-learning-reliability](https://github.com/zbchern/awesome-machine-learning-reliability) - A curated list of awesome resources regarding machine learning reliability.
+- [awesome-t2i-eval](https://github.com/zhangjiewu/awesome-t2i-eval) - A curated list of papers and resources for text-to-image evaluation.
 - [awesome-stablecoins](https://github.com/0xperp/awesome-stablecoins) - A hopefully comprehensive guide to the stablecoin landscape.
 - [awesome-ai-tools](https://github.com/ai-tools-inc/awesome-ai-tools) - A curated list of awesome AI tools to automate your workflows and 10x your output.
-- [awesome-lca](https://github.com/alpby/awesome-lca) - Awesome Life Cycle Assessment(LCA) resources.
 - [awesome-blaze](https://github.com/arggh/awesome-blaze) - 🔥A curated list of awesome things related to Blaze.
 - [awesome-GPTs](https://github.com/banbanlu233/awesome-GPTs) - Discover the Best Custom GPTs at OpenAI's GPT Store.
 - [AwesomeGenomics](https://github.com/broadinstitute/AwesomeGenomics) - Cancer Data Science's go to place for excellent genomics tools and packages.